AI Use Cases/Law Firms

 What is the timeframe to deploy AI flight risk & retention scoring?

-Deployment typically takes 10-14 weeks from contract execution.
+Plan for a working system inside the first 100 days.
 Weeks 1-3 involve data mapping and system integration with your practice management platform; weeks 4-8 focus on model training using your historical timekeeping and attrition data; weeks 9-10 include UAT and HR team training on the dashboard and intervention workflows; and weeks 11-14 cover go-live and calibration.
-Most law firms see measurable results - validated risk scores and initial retention interventions - within 60 days of production launch, with model accuracy improving significantly by month four as the system learns from your firm's specific attrition patterns.
+A rollout like this is scoped to show measurable results - validated risk scores and initial retention interventions - within 60 days of production launch, with model accuracy improving as the system learns from your firm's specific attrition patterns.

 What are the key data sources used by the AI flight risk & retention scoring model?